Roman-Bukhovko/411Final/README.md

   - Request Type: POST
   - Purpose: Allows users to sell shares of a stock they currently hold.
   - Request Body:
+    - username (String): The username of the buyer.
-    - symbol (String): The stock symbol (e.g., AAPL for Apple).
+    - ticker (String): The stock symbol.
-    - quantity (Integer): The number of shares to sell.
+    - quantity (Integer): The number of shares to buy.
   - Response Format: JSON
     - Success Response Example:
       ### Code: 200